elegant-scipy/elegant-scipy/markdown/ch1.markdown

 >
 >     binned_boxplot(x, y, 'my y label')
 >
-> which would give you your y label on the x axis, and is a common error for
+> which would give you your y label on the x-axis, and is a common error for
 > signatures with many optional parameters that don't have an obvious ordering.

+We now compute the gene lengths and counts:

 ```python
 log_counts = np.log(counts_lib_norm + 1)